luyufan498/Adaptive-Computing-Challenge-2021/README.md

 ![](./media/figures/latency.png)

 ### FPS results in different scenarios (ZCU104)
-- By switching the differnt sizes of DNN models at run-time, the FPS has been increased immediately.
+- By switching the different sizes of DNN models at run-time, the FPS has been increased immediately.
 For example, beyond the switch point the average frame rates are raised from __17.04 FPS to 29.4 FPS and 6.9 FPS to 30.8 FPS__ in car and pedestrian scenarios.
 Meanwhile, due to finishing tasks early, it also saved energy consumption up to __34%__ in overall.

 ![](./media/figures/FPS.png)